 Please note that it takes two to three weeks for our office to receive mail.

-Meningitis is a very serious bacterial disease and New York State public health Law 2167 requires that all degree-seeking students taking six (6) credits at a university or college receive information about it.
-All students must formally decide to either:
+Meningitis is a very serious bacterial disease and New York State public health Law 2167 requires that all degree-seeking students at a university or college receive information about it.
+All students must formally decide to do one of the following:

 Online students taking six (6) or more credits do not have to provide proof of immunity to measles, mumps, and rubella.
 However, they are required to submit the immunization form with step one completed every semester.